bioinformatics-ua/jsMapsAPI/README.md

 Enumeration and range can be combined, i.e., you can use _filter('YEAR','2003,2004-2008')_.
 In case you want to cancel all the applied filters you just use _filter('ALL','')_.

+In case you want to apply multiple filters you use the _multiFilter_ function:

+    multiFilter({"Year":'2005','Gender':'F'})

 ## Countries

 Countries appear on the map with different colours according to the Count attribute associated with them.